 If you Google VBAC (Vaginal Birth After Cesarean) the amount of information is overwhelming.
 Is it safe?
 What exactly are the risks?
 So many statistics and different scenarios.
 The dreaded uterine rupture – which is a blanket term for different ways a uterus could separate during labor.
 Did you know it’s possible for a woman’s uterus to rupture even if she never had a cesarean?
 It mainly occurs from aggressive inductions.
 Crazy, but it happens.

 I knew I was pregnant before I even peed on the stick.
 I’m highly in tune with my body, which can be a blessing and a curse.
 My pregnancy with Olivia was really easy and enjoyable for the most part.
 With Enrique, I had terrible nausea.
 I’m talking all day, every day for the entire 1st trimester.
 I took Vitamin B3 during the day, but it never made the nausea go away.
 These two very different first trimesters had me convinced (and truly hoping) we were having a boy.

-I also did my best to prepare mentally and physically to labor and give birth at one of my local birthing centers here in Portland – Alma Midwifery.
-I was given a copy of HypnoBabies.
-I tried to follow the program, but it is a huge time commitment and requires consistency.
+I did my best to prepare mentally and physically to have my VBAC at a local birth center here in the Portland – Alma Midwifery, Regular exercise, Spinning Babies Daily Essentials several times a week, drinking Red Raspberry Leaf Tea, and eating dates at the end of pregnancy.
+Tried all of the things.
+I received a copy of HypnoBabies and wanted to follow the program.
+But, it is a huge time commitment and requires consistency.
 Which was just too much while I was home caring for our toddler.